Ultimate Johnston Real Estate Investing Guide for 2026

 Median Home Prices

-Median home values are key to finding communities where residential properties are selling in your real estate investors’ purchase price level.
-A place that has a good source of the marked-down investment properties that your customers require will display a low median home price.
+Median home values in the city under consideration will quickly show you whether your real estate investors' preferred properties are positioned there.
+A city that has a sufficient supply of the reduced-value residential properties that your customers need will have a low median home price.

 Property Appreciation Rate